Trade Republic Fees Explained

 FX: embedded, not itemised

-Does this affect UCITS ETF investors?
-Usually no. The vast majority of popular UCITS ETFs — IWDA, VWCE, EUNL, CSPX, SXR8 — are available on Trade Republic priced in euros.
-The fund holds USD assets internally, but that FX exposure sits inside the fund, not at broker level.
+Most popular UCITS ETFs — IWDA, VWCE, EUNL, CSPX, SXR8 — are available on Trade Republic priced in euros.
+For these, broker-level FX is not a factor.

 ✅ Cash interest: a genuine edge